Confused about how to compute and pay your SSS contributions properly?

 The amount that members remit to the SSS depends on two factors:

-- Monthly salary credit (MSC) – The Social Security Law defines the MSC as “the compensation base for contributions and benefits“1.
+2. Monthly salary credit (MSC) – The Social Security Law defines the MSC as “the compensation base for contributions and benefits.”
 The SSS uses the MSC to compute the required contribution for members based on their monthly income.
 The higher your monthly earnings, the higher your MSC is.
 The higher your MSC, the higher your contribution becomes.
-On the SSS contribution table, you’ll find the MSC that corresponds to your income range.
+On the SSS contribution table, you’ll find the MSC corresponding to your income range.

 The New SSS Contribution Schedule

-Before you begin computing your contribution, understand first the key changes to the SSS Contribution Schedule following the Social Security Act of 2018 implementation.
+Before you begin computing your contribution, understand the key changes to the SSS Contribution Schedule following the implementation of the Social Security Act of 2018.

-Beginning January 2021, the contribution rate has increased to 13% of the MSC2 and will continue to rise by 1% every other year until it reaches 15% by 2025.
+Beginning January 2023, the contribution rate has increased to 14%2 of the MSC and will continue to rise by 1% every other year until it reaches 15% by 2025.

-The new law has also increased the minimum MSC from Php 2,000 in 2020 to Php 3,000 in 2021.
-This change will affect SSS members except for Kasambahay and Overseas Filipino Workers whose minimum MSC will remain at Php 1,000 and Php 8,000, respectively.
+The new law has also increased the minimum MSC from ₱3,000 in 2021 to ₱4,000 in 2023.
+This change will affect SSS members except for Kasambahay and Overseas Filipino Workers, whose minimum MSC will remain at ₱1,000 and ₱8,000, respectively.

 What do these changes mean?
-Obviously, you’re paying a higher monthly contribution now.
+You’re paying a higher monthly contribution now.
 But this will also increase your SSS benefits since they’re computed based on a higher MSC.

 Ultimately, the SSS contribution hike will extend the SSS fund life, which raises your chance of receiving retirement benefits in the future.